hoangtuananh97/MetricsCollector/README.md

 docker-compose up --build
 ```

-This will build the Docker containers for the application, Redis, and Celery.
+This command builds the Docker containers for the application, Redis, and Celery.

 ### Step 2: Running the Docker Containers

-After building the containers, you can start the services:
+After building the containers, start the services:

 ```bash
 docker-compose up